lf1-io/padl/docs/sources/usage/combining_transforms.md.txt

 True
 ```

-### Grouping sub-pipelines/ transforms
+### Grouping Transforms

-By default, pipelines, such as rollouts and parrallels, are *flattened*.
+By default, Pipelines, such as rollouts and parrallels, are *flattened*.
 This means that even if you use parentheses to group them, the output will be a flat tuple:

 ```python
 >>> (t1 + (t2 + t3))(x) == ((t1 + t2) + t3)(x) == (t1 + t2 + t3)(x)  == (t1(x), t2(x), t2(x))